Monday, 5 April 2021

 I’m just an old-fashion girl.

-Bias opinion, close-minded, close-shop, stain-glass, cut and dry, stripe pants, crop jeans, side-button jeans, non-bias consultations, fine tooth comb, four-leaf clover, corn beef, polo neck jersey, puff sleeves, smoke salmon, stripe linen sweater, humpback whale.
+Bias opinion, close-minded, close-shop, stain-glass, cut and dry, stripe pants, crop jeans, side-button jeans, non-bias consultations, fine tooth comb, four-leaf clover, corn beef, polo neck jersey, puff sleeves, smoke salmon, stripe linen sweater, humpback whale, block nose.

 More here, and links to the rest.